tom-hoffman/modular-playground/docs/mission.md

 #### Why Circuit Playground Express?

-The first reason for basing this project on the CPX is that our school, like many other schools, libraries, maker spaces, etc., purchased class sets of them to teach the popular Code.org Computer Science Discoveries course and other similar curricula.
+The first reason for basing this project on the CPX is that our school, like many other schools, libraries, maker spaces, etc., purchased class sets of 15 boards to teach the popular Code.org Computer Science Discoveries course and other similar curricula.
 CS Discoveries specifically is widely taught in US middle and high schools.
 In exploring and testing various approaches and microcontrollers, it became apparent that in addition to the wide availability there were some significant advantages to the Circuit Playground Express, despite the fact that on raw processing and memory terms, there are many more powerful microcontrollers available at lower prices.

 ##### Advantages:
   * We've already paid for them and have a set sitting in the closet most of the year.